Second Life Tech Warfare Guide

 Various people have helped me learning the strategy of the game.
 Mostly, thanks to Pono Proudhon for patiently teaching, and also thanks for Tata Witte for support.
 Also thanks to Outy Banjo, and many regular players (Jag Lioncourt, Straitjacket Overlord, Dex Tones, Itchy Stiglitz any few others) for the fantastic games.

 Another page describing Tech Warfare.
-The Art of Tech War By Wagner James Au. @ Source.
+The Art of Tech War By Wagner James Au.
+At Source.